lingtalfi/SimplePdoWrapper/README.md

 ```

+There are more forms of whereConds, see the **where conditions** section below for more details.

 Important, at least in mysql the update method will still return true even if
 the where clause doesn't match any row and no row was updated: